Halfway Houses in Philadelphia, PA

 • Social skills development, Mental health services and Housing services

-• Adult men, co-occurring mental health / addiction treatment and people with co-occurring pain and substance use
+• Adult women, people with trauma and co-occurring mental health / addiction treatment

-• Group counseling, hepatitis education, counseling and support and health education services
+• Hepatitis education, counseling and support, counseling for groups and health education services

 • Comprehensive mental health assessment